hanks/Bookmark-plugin-for-eclipse/README.md

 A simple treeview version bookmark plugin for eclipse

+**use github to host my bookmark plugin for online eclipse marketplace**

 ## What
 It is a simple bookmark tools to manage your favorite edited files together.